 Now it's time to create your own insect characters.

-1. Go on a bug hunt!
+1. Go on a bug hunt in your garden!
 Look closely at the minibeasts you find and make notes or drawings of what they are like.
+Or you could help your kids look at pictures of bugs in books or online.

 2. Turn a minibeast into a character.
 Give it a name, add an outfit and find it a super skill.
 What adventures will your insect have?